- Princeton University (B.A. 1991)

 - United States District Court for the District of Colorado

 In addition to his class cases, Mr. Gralewski maintains an active pro bono practice.
 Working with Casa Cornelia since 2018, he has succeeded in helping four separate refugees obtain asylum after direct examinations in contested administrative proceedings.
 In recognition of his dedication and accomplishments, Casa Cornelia awarded Mr. Gralewski its Pro Bono Publico Award in 2019.
-Mr. Gralewski is also an active member of COSAL (The Committee to Support the Antitrust Laws) and recently helped establish its Diversity and Inclusion Committee on which he serves.
+He is also helped establish COSAL’s (The Committee to Support the Antitrust Laws) Diversity, Equity, and Inclusion Committee on which he previously served.

 Mr. Gralewski was drafted by the Cincinnati Reds after his senior year in high school but elected to attend college instead.